 Given that water scarcity is a key driver of yield instability in the dry areas, the Biodiversity and Crop Improvement Program identifies genotypes with better water-use efficiency to minimize yield losses during drought and maximize yield gains during good seasons.

 Gene bank and international nurseries

-ICARDA’s gene banks contain some 153,000 samples of major winter cereals, food legumes, and forage and rangeland species drawn from the ‘Fertile Crescent’ in Western Asia, the Abyssinian highlands in Ethiopia, and the Nile Valley, where the earliest known crop domestication practices were first recorded.
-Many plants are now extinct in their natural habitats.
+The Program manages a gene bank containing some 157,000 samples of major spring and winter cereals, food legumes, and forage and rangeland species – many drawn from the ‘Fertile Crescent’ in Western Asia, the Abyssinian highlands in Ethiopia, and the Nile Valley, where the earliest known crop domestication practices were first recorded.
+Many plants are now extinct or endangered in their natural habitats.

-Over the past four decades the program’s improved cereal and legume varieties have been released by national programs in partnership with ICARDA, and adopted by farmers worldwide.
-It is estimated these varieties generate net benefits of approximately 850 million USD each year.
+Over the past four decades the Program’s improved cereal and legume varieties have been tested and released by national programs in partnership with ICARDA and adopted by farmers worldwide.
+It is estimated that these varieties generate net benefits of approximately US$850 million each year.